ciarancourtney/concurrent_java_examples/README.md

 An ExecutorService is used to calculate each of the four quadrants concurrently.
 This is possible because each quadrant is fully independent, so there is no contention on a shared resource.

-As before, benchmarks were run for a range matrix sizes and thread pools.
+As before, benchmarks were run for a range of matrix sizes and thread pools.
 Once again it was found that 4,6 and 8 threads resulted in the best performance.

 ![Alt text](results/Matrix4.png?raw=true)